NEW: Express access to COVID-19 vaccine record is now available.

 Your Care Instructions

 Speech and language problems mean your child has trouble speaking or saying words.
-Or he or she may find it hard to understand or explain ideas.
+Or your child may find it hard to understand or explain ideas.

 Hearing problems can cause speech and language delays in children.
 All children with speech and language delays should have their hearing tested.
 Certain disorders, such as autism spectrum disorder, can also cause a delay.
 Speech and language problems may also run in families.